General Information:

 Housing/Enrichment:

 Due to their small size, it's generally advised to keep harvest mice in a tank to prevent them from escaping.
-We advise keeping them in a 2-3ft by 1ft tank minimum - although they're small, they're very active.
+We advise keeping them in a 3ft by 1ft tank minimum - although they're small, they're very active.

 Harvest mice love to climb, and they're great at it too.
 Ensuring they have plenty to climb is prudent.
 It's advised to avoid plastic toys, but they enjoy plenty of wooden options such as bendy bridges, tunnels, hides, and houses.

 Provide them with a generous layer of safe substrate (no less than an inch).
+We also like to provide our harvest mice with grasses and hay as nesting material, they're very apt at building fantastic little nests.

 Socialising: